A spiritual adventure to the ancient sacred sites of Scotland

 There will be free time to explore on our own and also an optional visit to the Isle of Staffa, taken independently, if you wish.
 Whilst on Iona, breakfast and dinner are included each day, and lunch will be taken independently.
 Overnight on Iona.

-September 17th – Monday – Day 6: Isle of Iona/Fort William
+September 17th – Monday – Day 6: Ferry Ride to Fort William

 This morning we continue to explore and enjoy Iona and in the afternoon we depart Iona by ferry for Fort William where we will overnight.